 Sonoran is committed to protecting the health and well-being of our students and patients.
 Because Sonoran and naturopathic medicine play an increased role in the delivery of integrative healthcare through multiple partnerships with hospitals, clinics and treatment centers, our ND students are required to provide proof of immunity or testing for various diseases.

-Required Proof of Immunity: Prior to enrollment, all incoming ND students must provide sufficient documentation regarding immunity to Measles (Rubeola), Tuberculosis, Hepatitis B, and COVID-19.
+Required Proof of Immunity: Prior to enrollment, all incoming ND students must provide sufficient documentation regarding immunity to Measles (Rubeola), Tuberculosis, Hepatitis B.

 Process for Submitting Proof of Immunizations/Lab Work:

 Sonoran has contracted with Banner Desert Occupational Health Clinic in Chandler and Gilbert locations to complete all immunizations.
 Incoming Doctorate of Naturopathic Medicine (ND) students should send proof of immunization or titer testing results to ClinicalCoordinator@sonoran.edu no later than the end of the first quarter.

 To apply for religious or medical exemption requests, please contact the Dean of Students Office at (480) 222-9237 or email DOS@sonoran.edu.